Wage Garnishment in Kansas

 Upsolve Member Experiences

-1,940+ Members OnlineKansas Wage Garnishment Process
+4,968+ Members OnlineKansas Wage Garnishment Process

-The wage garnishment process in Kansas usually doesn’t begin until after you’ve been sued for not paying back a consumer debt you owe, like a credit card, medical bill, or personal loan.
 You will be notified if a creditor files a debt collection lawsuit against you and given a chance to defend against the lawsuit.
 If your creditor wins in court, they’ll get a judgment against you.
 If you ignore the lawsuit, your creditor can get a default judgment against you.
-Either way, you become a judgment debtor and have 14 days to pay the debt in full.
-If you don’t, your judgment creditor can take serious collection action against you, including wage garnishment.

-Kansas Order of Garnishment
+What Is a Kansas Order of Garnishment?

-The Kansas wage garnishment process begins when your judgment creditor files a Request for Garnishment asking the district court to issue an Order of Garnishment.
 Garnishment in Kansas can be for earnings or non-earnings.
 This means that your creditor can try to collect from your employment wages or from property you own, which can include taking money directly from your bank account.
+This is called a bank levy.

-Your employer is known as the garnishee.
-The garnishee will be sent the garnishment order along with Kansas Judicial Council Forms Instructions to Garnishee, Answer of Garnishee, and Request for Written Explanation & Affidavit.
 The answer affirms your employment and calculates the amount that will be withheld from your paycheck each pay period.
 The employer-garnishee has 14 days to complete their answer and must provide a copy to you, the court, and your creditor.
 Both state and federal laws protect you from being fired for having a wage garnishment.

 Kansas Exemptions